 ArchOver operates a ‘Zero Tolerance’ approach.
-We believe this is the best way to preserve the value of our Lenders security and provides the best options.
+We believe this is the best way to preserve the value of our Lenders’ security and preserves the best options.

 We classify ‘Borrower in Default’ as the following:

-- Where a Borrower has either: missed a capital payment; missed an interest payment; failed to report monthly as required and fails to rectify the issue within 14 days, we classify this as a ‘Borrower in Default’ and we will act to recover our Lender’s capital.
+- Where a Borrower has either: missed a capital payment; missed an interest payment; failed to report monthly as required and fails to rectify the issue within 14 days, we classify this as a ‘Borrower in Default’ and we will act.

-A default usually results in us appointing an Insolvency Practitioners to review the best course of action from administration to restructuring the business, to maintain security for our Lenders.
+Where the business is failing, we will usually either run the business down or appoint an Insolvency Practitioner to review the best course of action from administration to restructuring the business, to maintain security for our Lenders.

 Our Track Record

 When a Borrower is in ‘Default’ there are number of stages and processes we work through to carry out a ‘Recovery’ (you can learn more about our Recovery Process below).
 ArchOver manages the Recovery on behalf of Lenders working closely with a number of partners that excel in Administration, investigations, debt management and collection.